 Sites to see in the Tasmanian Wilderness World Heritage Area include Cradle Mountain, Lake St Clair, the Franklin River, and the Walls of Jerusalem.
 Each of them is capable of leaving visitors speechless with their beauty.
 Tasmania is also home to the Southern Hemisphere’s tallest trees with the tallest, Centurion, reaching a height of 100.5m as well as the “world’s biggest blue gum”, which was found recently by giant-tree hunters in the Huon Valley.

 One way to experience all the beauty and wilderness that Tasmania has to offer is to tackle the Overland Track—Australia’s premier alpine walk.
 You will probably need some bushwalking experience to take on the 65km (one way), six-day trek and you will need to book in advance.
 But it will be totally worth it once you set your eyes on the landscape of ”glacially carved valleys, ancient rainforests, fragrant eucalypt forests, golden buttongrass moorlands and beautiful alpine meadows.”

-Whether you see the aurora australis, or southern lights, has a lot to do with chance, there’s no better place than Tasmania to see them.
+Whether you see the Aurora Australis or not has a lot to do with chance, but there’s no better place in Australia than Tasmania to catch the spectacular light show.

-To find out more about them, and to help you cacth the lights, check out the Aurora Australis Tasmania Facebook page—an Australian-based group that love the aurora australis and that help, encourage and celebrate the natural phenomenon.
+To find out more about them, and to help you catch the lights, check out the Aurora Australis Tasmania Facebook page—an Australian-based group that love the Aurora Australis and who help, encourage and celebrate the natural phenomenon.